IndomieGorengSatu/Mie/README.md

-## How do you steal a coat?
-You jacket.
+## Past, present, and future walked into a bar....
+It was tense.